AJ-Wuu/CodeBlood/README.md

 # LeetCode
-Exercises from leetcode.com and Notes while doing the exercises
+Exercises from leetcode.com and Self-Notes for the exercises